hoverboard88/hoverboard/wp-content/plugins/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 6.1.9 =
+* fixed: Easy IO's Include All Resources compat with Oxygen Builder and Beaver Builder
+* fixed: regex to detect SVG images in use elements caused excessive backtracking
+* fixed: WebP version of full-size image not removed when attachment deleted due to undefined variable
+* fixed: Easy IO adds invalid zoom parameter of 1920 to srcset URL

+= 6.1.8 =
+* fixed: Lazy Load fails to auto-scale with img-crop class for Easy IO
+* fixed: WebP files sometimes fail to be re-generated after Photo Engine (WP/LR) sync
+* fixed: Lazy Load throws JS error in SCRIPT_DEBUG mode

+= 6.1.7 =
+* fixed: syntax error due to trailing comma after last parameter in function call(s).

+= 6.1.6 =
+* added: support for BuddyPress uploads via Vikinger theme.
+* added: compatibility with Weglot.
+* added: use 'img-crop' id/class, or data-img-crop attribute to force cropping with Easy IO + Lazy Load.
+* changed: Resize Existing enabled by default for new installs.
+* changed: Lazy Load JS moved to footer
+* fixed: prevent Resize Detection from flagging SVG files.

 = 6.1.5 =
 * changed: use core wp_getimagesize() for proper error handling